-3.2 Likely Evolution of the Environment in the Absence of the Draft Plan
+3.2 Likely Evolution of the Environment in the Absence of the Draft Plan and associated Proposed Material Alterations

-In the absence of a new Local Area Plan, the framework for development across the Plan area would be provided by the County Development Plan and other related documents.
+In the absence of a new Local Area Plan, to which the Proposed Material Alterations relate, the framework for development across the Plan area would be provided by the County Development Plan and other related documents.
 There would be no Local Area Plan to provide additional detail beyond that provided already through the existing planning framework as how to achieve sustainable development and environmental protection and management in the Plan area.